Dytser/Palworld-Modding-Wiki/Jigglephysics.md

 Guide by: Dytser
 Research by: Lewdlad, Dytser, Francislouis, Realskies(youtube)
+### Minor NSFW warning
+In this page there will be references and discussion to breast physics and one small example shown of physics on a character model.

 # How does jiggle physics work?
 Jiggle physics in games are generally handled by a bone in the rig having physics attached to it, letting it move based on the momentum of the skeleton rather than any hardcoded/animated movement.